mnater/Hyphenopoly/docs/Events.md

 Fields: e (Error)
 ````

-To silent errors prevent default of this event:
+To silence errors, prevent the default of this event:

 ````javascript
 Hyphenopoly.config({